 The area around Garni was first occupied in the 3rd millennium BC on easily defensible terrain on a bend of the Azat River.
 The Urartian King Argishti I had conquered the area in the 8th century BC.
 It was probably fortified sometime in the 3rd century BC when it became a summer residence of the Armenian Orontid and the Parthian-Armenian Artaxiad dynasties.
 Timur (Tamerlane) eventually destroyed the fortress in 1386.
 The temple collapsed during an earthquake in 1679 but was reconstructed brilliantly in the late 1960s and early 1970s.
 It is a peripteral temple set on a high podium and was probable dedicated to the Zoroastrian god Mythras.
 It was the only pagan temple to survive the Christianisation of Armenia in the 4th century AD.

 We return to Yerevan in the afternoon to allow you some time at leisure to relax or further explore the city.
 This evening we shall enjoy a farewell dinner together.
 (Overnight Yerevan) BLD

 - At leisure/Check out

 Our tour ends in Yerevan.
 In the morning you will be required to check out of the hotel.
-There will be some time at leisure, before joining the coach transfer to Yerevan’s Zvartnots International Airport for the ASA ‘designated’ flight back home to Australia.
-Alternatively, you may wish to extend your stay in Armenia.
-Please contact ASA if you require further assistance.
+Please contact ASA if you require assistance with a transfer to Yerevan’s Zvartnots International Airport.
 B